stathisdaras/quote-chain/README.md

 ./start.sh
 ```
 3. Open `http://localhost:4200` in your browser
-4. Upload a CSV file with your highlights
+4. Upload a CSV file with your highlights:
+   - Click the "CSV" button to open the upload dialog
+   - Select your CSV file
+   - Optionally enable "Overwrite existing entries" to replace all highlights
+   - Click "Upload"
+5. **Table Mode (Default)**:
-5. Use the search bar to perform semantic searches
+   - Use the search bar to perform semantic searches
+   - Results are displayed in a paginated table
-6. Optionally add tags to filter search results
+   - Optionally add tags to filter search results
+6. **RAG Mode (Chatbot)**:
+   - Toggle the "RAG" switch on the right side of the upload button
+   - Ask questions about your highlights in natural language
+   - Receive AI-generated responses based on the top 10 most relevant highlights
+   - Chat history is maintained during your session

 ### Manual Start